Athletes Unlimited Softball League: History

-On June 4, 2024, Athletes Unlimited announced a new softball league, that will feature four teams playing a 30-game season in a traditional format, complementing the existing Athletes Unlimited Pro Softball Championship season.
-ESPN has signed on as a founding broadcast partner.
-The AUSL will become a city-based league beginning in 2026, while the inaugural season in 2025 will be touring with games in six to eight different cities.
+On June 4, 2024, Athletes Unlimited announced a new softball league, that would feature four teams playing a 30-game season in a traditional format, complementing the existing Athletes Unlimited Pro Softball Championship season.
+ESPN signed on as a founding broadcast partner.
+For the inaugural season in 2025 teams did not have home cities but rather toured with games in ten different cities.
 The average salary for a player will be $40,000–45,000, with salaries up to $75,000 achievable through bonus payments.
 Lexi Kilfoyl was drafted first overall by the Bandits in the inaugural AUSL draft.
 Kim Ng was appointed AUSL commissioner on April 16, 2025.

 On May 29, 2025, Major League Baseball (MLB) announced a strategic investment in the Athletes Unlimited Softball League to help establish the AUSL as a sustainable organization.